Reading & Translating Course in Tibetan

 Description

-Our task in this 10-week course is to learn about and gain experience in reading classical literary Tibetan–the language of the sacred texts of all lineages for more than a millennium.
-David will be doing his best to provide a close, detailed analysis of each passage we read, discussing the vocabulary and the grammar.
+We aim to help demystify Tibetan for Dharma students in order for them to enrich their practice.
+Our task in this 5-week course is to learn about and gain experience in reading classical literary Tibetan–the language of the sacred texts of all lineages for more than a millennium.

-• With its glossary, there is a good opportunity to learn some of the most commonly occurring vocabulary of Buddhist texts.
+• This is an excellent opportunity to learn some of the most commonly occurring vocabulary terms of Buddhist texts through the study of the Tibetan-English Dharma Vocabulary.

-• We’ll also be able to learn a lot about grammar by analyzing the verses closely and making frequent reference to the Divine Tree Grammar Poem and Commentary and John Rockwell’s A Primer for Classical Literary Tibetan.
+• Students will also be able to continue learning about grammar.
+Lama David discusses texts, making frequent reference to the Divine Tree Grammar Poem and Commentary and John Rockwell’s A Primer for Classical Literary Tibetan.

 Student Goal: to study 30 minutes of Tibetan per day.